ictr/covid19-outbreak-simulator/docs/_docs/models.md

 **Limitations of the simulator**

-* The simulator does not simulate "contact" or "geographic locations", so it is not yet possible to similate scenarios such as "contact centers" such as supermarkets and schools.
+* The simulator does not simulate "contact" or "geographic locations".
+Although it has a ceonvept of neighborhood, it can only simulate scenrios when **each subpopulation is well-mixed** and have the same probability of being infected.

-## Concepts
+### Concepts

 **Infectivity** is modeled as the cummulative transmissibility of an infected individual during the course of infection, and is controlled by parameters `symptomatic_r0` and `asymptomatic_r0`.
 For